xaviershay/hrange/README.md

 this by using a precomputed cache, but that takes many seconds to rebuild and must be done for any update.
 For hrange, I intend to store the fully parsed and normalized queries.
-I hope that this, combined with lazy evaluation, will allow for similar performance while not requiring a cache.
+I hope that this, combined with lazy evaluation, will allow for similar performance while not requiring a cache. **Update: nope, cache still necessary.**